-2016D Senior Lien Bonds.
-The 2016D Senior Lien Bonds maturing on and after January 1, 2028, are subject to redemption at the option of the City on or after January 1, 2027, in whole or in part at any time, and if in part, in such order of maturity as the City shall determine and within any maturity by lot, at the redemption price equal to the principal amount of each 2016D Senior Lien Bond to be redeemed, plus accrued interest to the date of redemption.
+2017A Senior Lien Bonds.
+The 2017A Senior Lien Bonds maturing on and after January 1, 2028, are subject to redemption at the option of the City on or after January 1, 2027, as a whole or in part at any time, and if in part, from such maturities as the City shall determine and by lot for 2017A Senior Lien Bonds of the same maturity, at a redemption price equal to the principal amount of each 2017A Senior Lien Bond to be redeemed, plus accrued interest to the date of redemption.

-2016E Senior Lien Bonds.
-The 2016E Senior Lien Bonds maturing on and after January 1, 2028, are subject to redemption at the option of the City on or after January 1, 2027, in whole or in part at any time, and if in part, in such order of maturity as the City shall determine and within any maturity by lot, at the redemption price equal to the principal amount of each 2016E Senior Lien Bond to be redeemed, plus accrued interest to the date of redemption.
+2017B Senior Lien Bonds.
+The 2017B Senior Lien Bonds maturing on and after January 1, 2028, are subject to redemption at the option of the City on or after January 1, 2027, as a whole or in part at any time, and if in part, from such maturities as the City shall determine and by lot for 2017B Senior Lien Bonds of the same maturity, at a redemption price equal to the principal amount of each 2017B Senior Lien Bond to be redeemed, plus accrued interest to the date of redemption.

-2016F Senior Lien Bonds.
-The 2016F Senior Lien Bonds maturing on and after January 1, 2028, are subject to redemption at the option of the City on or after January 1, 2027, in whole or in part at any time, and if in part, in such order of maturity as the City shall determine and within any maturity by lot at the redemption price equal to the principal amount of each 2016F Senior Lien Bond to be redeemed, plus accrued interest to the date of redemption.
+2017C Senior Lien Bonds.
+The 2017C Senior Lien Bonds maturing on and after January 1, 2028, are subject to redemption at the option of the City on or after January 1, 2027, as a whole or in part at any time, and if in part, from such maturities as the City shall determine and by lot for 2017C Senior Lien Bonds of the same maturity, at a redemption price equal to the principal amount of each 2017C Senior Lien Bond to be redeemed, plus accrued interest to the date of redemption.

-2016G Senior Lien Bonds.
-The 2016G Senior Lien Bonds maturing on and after January 1, 2028, are subject to redemption at the option of the City on or after January 1, 2027, in whole or in part at any time, and if in part, in such order of maturity as the City shall determine and within any maturity by lot at the redemption price equal to the principal amount of each 2016G Senior Lien Bond to be redeemed, plus accrued interest to the date of redemption.
+2017D Senior Lien Bonds.
+The 2017D Senior Lien Bonds maturing on and after January 1, 2028, are subject to redemption at the option of the City on or after January 1, 2027, as a whole or in part at any time, and if in part, from such maturities as the City shall determine and by lot for 2017D Senior Lien Bonds of the same maturity, at a redemption price equal to the principal amount of each 2017D Senior Lien Bond to be redeemed, plus accrued interest to the date of redemption.